-Background

-Ambulance services are increasingly research active and the Rapid Intervention with Glyceryl trinitrate in Hypertensive stroke Trial-2 (RIGHT-2) is the largest United Kingdom (UK) based ambulance-based randomised controlled trial in stroke.
+Background: Ambulance services are increasingly research active and the Rapid Intervention with Glyceryl trinitrate in Hypertensive stroke Trial-2 (RIGHT-2) is the largest United Kingdom (UK) ambulance-based randomized controlled trial in stroke.
 We explore the complexities and challenges encountered during RIGHT-2.

-Methods

-516 of 1487 paramedics from eight UK ambulance services serving 54 comprehensive or primary stroke care centers screened and consented 1149 patients presenting within 4 hours of FAST-positive stroke and with systolic BP >120 mmHg; participants were randomised to treatment with transdermal glyceryl trinitrate versus sham patch in the ambulance.
+Methods: Five hundred and sixteen of 1487 paramedics from eight UK ambulance services serving 54 comprehensive or primary stroke care centers screened and consented 1149 patients presenting within 4h of FAST-positive stroke and with systolic blood pressure >120 mmHg; participants were randomized to treatment with transdermal glyceryl trinitrate versus sham patch in the ambulance.